This company claims to significantly reduce your debt — but watch out for its spotty online presence.

 What exactly is CuraDebt?

 CuraDebt is a debt relief company that provides debt settlement services for unsecured personal, business and tax debt.
-It’s older than most debt settlement companies and has a track record of higher settlement amounts — sometimes as high as 100%.
+It’s older than most debt settlement companies and has a track record of higher settlement amounts — sometimes up to 100%.

 Debt relief and debt settlement